 Understanding International Health Policy

-Global Health Fellows posed for a photo together in the World Health Organization Assembly Room.
-Fellows gain a solid foundation in international health policy and expand their professional networks
+Global Health Fellows posed for a photo together at the World Health Organization Strategic Operations Centre, where international collaborators discuss public health emergencies.
+Through inside access and meetings with top policy practitioners, fellows gain a solid foundation in international health policy and expand their professional networks.

 During the course week, the program also facilitates additional evening events, such as a program reception, mentorship dinners, and networking events.